Townhomes are a great option as they provide ample space and also are less maintenance than a single family home.

 One of the reasons Fairfax City is sought after is proximity to “the beltway” or 495.
 This main highway in Northern VA is crucial for getting around from town to town, and even into DC and Maryland.

-There are also some communities that are older, such as The Assembly, Comstock and The Old Courthouse Square.
 These neighborhoods are built circa 1970s, and have a more traditional layout with defined rooms and no garages.

 However, the older townhomes make great homes because they are at a lower price point than something new, and still offer good space compared to a condo.